U.S. launches Red Sea force as ships reroute to avoid attacks | Law-Order

 Austin, who is on a trip to Bahrain, home to the U.S. Navy's headquarters in the Middle East, said the United Kingdom, Bahrain, Canada, France, Italy, Netherlands, Norway, Seychelles and Spain were among nations involved in the Red Sea security operation.
 The group will conduct joint patrols in the southern Red Sea and the Gulf of Aden.

 "This is an international challenge that demands collective action," Austin said in a statement, announcing the initiative as "Operation Prosperity Guardian".
-In a virtual meeting with ministers from more than 40 nations, Austin called on other countries to contribute as he condemned "reckless Houthi actions."
+Austin called on other countries to contribute as he condemned "reckless Houthi actions."

-Austin's announcement however leaves many questions unanswered, including how many other countries are willing to do what mostly U.S. warships have done in recent days -- shoot down Houthi missiles and drones, and rush to the aid of commercial ships under attack.
-France later said it would join the effort to stop Houthi attacks.
+But it was unclear how many other countries are willing to do what mostly U.S. warships have done in recent days -- shoot down Houthi missiles and drones, and rush to the aid of commercial ships under attack.
+A European diplomat whose country will take part in the task force said the idea of the operation was for participating nations' ships to shoot down missiles and drones and accompany vessels through the Red Sea.

+The diplomat said it aimed to send a strong signal to Iran and its proxies.
+"There is no doubt Houthis are acting on behalf of Iran," they said, speaking on condition of anonymity.
+Austin on Monday said Iran was behind the Houthi attacks.
+Iran denies involvement in the attacks, but says it supports its Houthi allies.

+GLOBAL FINANCIAL FEARS BP's decision to temporarily pause all transit through the Red Sea, and oil tanker group Frontline saying its vessels would avoid passage through the waterway, showed the crisis was broadening to include energy shipments.
+Crude oil prices rose on those concerns on Monday.

-Shipping companies continued to reroute on Tuesday despite Austin's announcement.
+Shipping companies continued to reroute on Tuesday.
 Denmark's Maersk, which had paused Red Sea shipping, said it would sail its ships around Africa until further notice.
-"We have faith that a solution enabling a return to using the Suez Canal and transiting through the Red Sea and Gulf of Aden will be introduced in the near future, but at this time it remains difficult to determine exactly when this will be," it said in a statement.
+International firms said they were drawing up contingency plans.
+Sweden's Electrolux said it had set up a task force to find alternative routes or identify priority deliveries if needed.

 Many other ships were still plying the waterway.
 Several ships underway have armed guards on board, LSEG data showed.
 Industry sources said the impact on global trade would depend on how long the crisis persists, but insurance premiums and longer routes would be immediate burdens.

-The United Kingdom Maritime Trade Operations said in an advisory it had received a report of an incident 80 nautical miles northeast of Djibouti, at the mouth of the Red Sea.
-The U.S. Navy already had a Red Sea task force that had bolstered its presence in the critical waterway, and it is unclear how many countries will send additional ships or patrol aircraft following the creation of the new maritime operation.

-The leadership of the new U.S.-led operation will also fall under existing command structures, officials say.
 Many key Arab allies of the United States have so far declined to join.
+Bahrain's defence minister met Western counterparts to discuss maritime security, an official social media page said on Tuesday, but gave no other details.
+The Houthis say they are prepared to confront any coalition formed by the United States, and Iran has warned that the creation of the U.S.-led task force would be a mistake.

-The Houthis on Monday claimed a drone attack on two cargo vessels in the region.
-The Houthis have said that they were prepared to confront any coalition formed by the United States.
-About 12% of world shipping traffic normally transits via the Suez Canal, the shortest shipping route between Europe and Asia, passing then as well into the Red Sea waters off Yemen.
+About 12% of world shipping traffic usually transits via the Suez Canal, the shortest shipping route between Europe and Asia, passing then as well into the Red Sea waters off Yemen.
+Normally, about 11,800 voyages are made each month through the Suez Canal - some 393 a day - according to a Reuters analysis of data from supply chain research firm Project44.

-Oil major BP's decision to temporarily pause all transit through the Red Sea, and oil tanker group Frontline saying its vessels would avoid passage through the waterway, showed the crisis was broadening to include energy shipments.
-Crude oil prices rose on those concerns on Monday.
-Western countries back Israel's fight against Hamas after the group killed 1,200 Israelis in an Oct.
-7 attack.
-Israel's military response, a heavy bombardment and invasion of Gaza, has killed more than 19,000 Palestinians.

-During a visit to Israel on Monday, Austin squarely blamed Iran for the Houthi attacks.
-"Iran's support for Houthi attacks on commercial vessels must stop," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)